Growth-Driven Website Redesign: 6 Metrics to Track

 Closely related to bounce rate is time spent on site, which is precisely what it sounds like.
 Short visits indicate a lack of engagement, while more extended visits indicate that users have found something that catches their interest.

-While your content strategy plays a pivotal role in improving visitors' time spent on site, your website design can also contribute (particularly those same elements that impact bounce rate).
+While your content strategy is pivotal in improving visitors' time spent on site, your website design can also contribute (particularly those elements that impact bounce rate).

 As a benchmark here, the average time spent on site across all industries is 54 seconds.
-However, Contentsquare analyzed data from a variety of industries and found that this figure varies pretty widely by industry.
+However, Contentsquare analyzed data from various industries and found that this figure varies widely by industry.
 Most notably, the average time is much higher for B2B companies than for B2C.

 The lesson here: use your current website performance as the first and most important benchmark, and build from there.